Financial-Times/internal-content-api/README.md

 #### Optional Parameters
 `unrollContent={boolean}`, default *false*

-When `true` all the images in the response(main image, body embedded images, lead images and alternative images) get expanded with the content as content-public-read service was called for that image.
-This service does not call content-public-read directly, but uses image-resolver which is responsible to get the requested images.
-When `false` the response contains only the IDs to the images.
+When `true` all the dynamic content components in the response(main image, body embedded images, lead images and alternative images) get expanded with the content as content-public-read service was called for that dynamic component.
+This service does not call content-public-read directly, but uses content-unroller which is responsible to get the requested dynamic components.
+When `false` the response contains only the IDs to the dynamic components.

 404 if article with given uuid does not exist.